Davao Metro Shuttle: Go Mindanao Tour Bus

 Davao Metro Shuttle launched the Go-Mindanao Tour Bus program in 2017, an initiative supported by the Department of Tourism.
 The bus route highlights routes passing through tourist spots along Bukidnon to Butuan.
-Currently, all of its units ply the Davao-Butuan route.
+Currently, all of its units ply the Davao - Butuan route and the Davao - Malita route.

 Annil Transport

 Davao Metro Shuttle bought and acquired the local city liner Annil Transport from its parent company Yellow Bus Line in September 2019, integrating its operations and therefore expanding its shuttle service area within the city.
 It has an intra-city bus routes that serves Calinan District to Roxas Avenue and Bankerohan in Davao City.
 Apart from two 2 units of Volvo B8RLE with the bodies of the bus manufactured by Autodelta Coach Builders based in Bataan, it also operates other units from Yutong and Higer Bus that Annil Transport previously operated prior to its acquisition by DMS.